kdk745/car-challenge/README.md

 Linting, babel support included.

+Should run this project on a Mac.
+Windows may present some issues.

 ## Installation and running with Docker

 After cloning and entering directory in your terminal, follow the commands below.